 For a look at the space and the food launch the slideshow below.
 Scroll down for cost, service etc.

 Inclusive of tax and service charge, all of this plus two lemonades came to £111.
 Counting our kids as one adult that works out to just above $18 or so per head.
-Which is almost exactly what we paid at lunch at Tayyab’s in 2017 for far better cooking and a very good deal for food of this caliber in London.
+Which is almost exactly what we paid at lunch at Tayyab’s in 2017 except this featured far better cooking and a very good deal for food of this caliber in London.
 The service was pleasant and present.
 Of course, the restaurant was all but empty—I’ve no idea how things go when they’re much busier or how loud etc. the place gets (I noted the big speakers aimed down at the tables from the ceiling).

 This is not very sexy Indian food.
 The menu comprises mostly familiar things and there are no unexpected flourishes in anything, but it’s all done properly.
 The tandoor work here is really very good.
 I’ve no idea what the chef’s background is but I would not be surprised to learn that they emerged from one of the better hotel kitchens in Delhi.
 I don’t often crave tandoor-heavy meals but I really enjoyed this lunch (as did everyone else).
 I would definitely recommend them if you like this sort of thing.